Kotlin/kotlinx.serialization/docs/basic-serialization.md

 ### JSON decoding

 The reverse process is called _decoding_.
-To decode a JSON string into an object we'll use the [Json.decodeFromString][kotlinx.serialization.decodeFromString] extension function.
+To decode a JSON string into an object, we'll use the [Json.decodeFromString][kotlinx.serialization.decodeFromString] extension function.
 To specify which type we want to get as a result, we provide a type parameter to this function.